Introducing Extralt: The Market Intelligence Layer for Ecommerce

 The robot runs without AI.
 No LLM in the loop.
 Entire catalogs in minutes, not hours.

-Extralt monitors extraction quality across the library and rebuilds crawlers automatically when sites change.
+Extralt monitors extraction quality across the library and rebuilds crawlers when sites change.
 You don't maintain selectors.
 You maintain intent.

 Sign up to get started.